 |

-Research the item you want to buy including the exact model,
+- Research the item you want to buy including the exact model, features and retail price

-Read the item description thoroughly and look closely at the
+- Read the item description thoroughly and look closely at the photos the seller has provided.

-If the description is unclear, email
+- If the description is unclear, email the sellerand ask questions.

 |